christianstenbro/eSYMb_similarity_git/README.md

 # eSYMb_similarity_git
  GitHub repository for the eSYMb Similarity Rating Experiment

 Currently, the image files are not included in the repository (to make commits more swift).

-In the new version, the image files from study 1 and study 3 should be placed inside the '/_static/similarity/images' folder, in two seperate folders named 'study_1' and 'study_3', respectively.
+I have uploaded a single folder to the OneDrive containing all drawings from study 1, 2 and 3 (called 'all_drawings') This folder should be placed inside the '/_static/similarity/images' folder.

 To test the project: